 4. Catch a game at Vonovia Ruhrstadion

-If you are looking for a great matchday experience, then Bochum who got promoted to the Bundesliga this year, are worth looking into.
+What do in Bochum on a weekend ?
+Well, if you are looking for something different and a great matchday experience, then Bochum who got promoted to the Bundesliga this year, are worth looking into.
 Matchday tickets starts from just €13. ( Checkout the official website: – VfL BOchum offers day-tickets – fans have to check this site or instagram ).
 Also worth noting that transport is free on matchday in the Rhein-Ruhr area with the match ticket (the stadium is about a 20 minute walk from the city centre or a few stops on the U-Bahn).
 The stadium and the club itself has a really traditional feel to them and in my opinion that makes it more interesting to go and see a game here.
 Atmosphere is fantastic.
 Teams enter the pitch to “Tief im Westen” (in the deep west) song by local German superstar Herbert Groenemeyer.

 Capacity of the stadium is 28000.
 It is like a typical British stadium, the 4 stands enclose the ground and let you be really close to the pitch.
 They serve the local Fiege brew for a mere €4.2 for a half pint.